ZekeScript/e-commerce-dl/README.md

 # [DL](https://github.com/ezEst6/furry-carnival)

-DL (Distribuidora Luicho) is a e-commerce app for people how want to buy their products.
+DL (Distribuidora Luicho) is an e-commerce app for people how want to buy their products.

 ## Tech Stack